electric-sql/electric/examples/tauri-postgres/README.md

 It is also the showcase for a new driver, called `sqlx`.

+## Known bugs
+A query is still wrong, the cleanup button does not work properly.
+The project should work on macOS, but I only tested on Ubuntu.
+Please let me know of any problems on macOS.

 ## Instructions

 Clone the [electric-sql/electric](https://github.com/electric-sql/electric) mono-repo and change directory into this example folder: